Marvin, SD Demographics

 A map of Marvin's Population by Race

-Of the 486 places in South Dakota, Marvin is the 439th most populous.
+Marvin is ranked the 412th most populous place in South Dakota, out of 485 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Marvin was ranked the 439th most populous place in the 2020 Census.

 Marvin's White Population